sylt/capsule/README.md

 Swapping of the Escape and Caps Lock key is possible by using the switch `--swap-caps-lock-and-escape`.
-This means that pressing only Caps Lock on the keyboard will make it behave as if Escape was pressed.
+This means that pressing only Caps Lock will make it behave as if Escape was pressed.

 # How to compile and run